ianyh/Amethyst/README.md

 #### Two Row

 A two-row version of *Wide*, with the Main Pane in at the bottom Row.
-This is particulary useful if you has a large 48" TV on your desk where the bottom 2/3 is in your direct line of sight (Main Pane), and the top 1/3 is in your peripheral vision (Secondary Pane).
+This is particularly useful if you have a large 48" TV on your desk where the bottom 2/3 is in your direct line of sight (Main Pane), and the top 1/3 is in your peripheral vision (Secondary Pane).
 The maximum number of Main and Secondary Pane are limited to 3 and 4, but can be